-If the board is equipped with a 2 x 4 power connector, you must use a power supply with a dualrail 2 x 4 Processor power cable.
+If the board is equipped with a 2×4 power connector, you must use a power supply with a dualrail 2 x 4 Processor power cable.
 Failure to do so may cause damage to the board.

-If high power (75 W or greater) add-in cards are installed in both the PCI Express x16 and the Secondary PCI Express x16/x4 bus add-in card connectors, the Auxiliary PCI Express power connector must be used.
+If high power (75 W or greater) add-in cards are installed in either or both the Secondary PCI Express x16 (electrical x8) and the PCI Express x16 (electrical x4) bus add-in card connectors, the Auxiliary PCI Express graphics power connector must be used.
 Failure to do so may cause damage to the board and the add-in cards.